mcinglis/c-style/readme.md

 #### Use `if`s instead of `switch`

 The `switch` fall-through mechanism is error-prone, and you almost never want the cases to fall through anyway, so the vast majority of `switch`es are longer than the `if` equivalent.
+Worse, a missing `break` will still compile: this tripped me up all the time when I used `switch`.
 Also, `case` values have to be an integral constant expression, so they can't match against another variable.
 Furthermore, any statement inside a `switch` can be labelled and jumped to, which fosters highly-obscure bugs if, for example, you mistype `defau1t`.

 `if` has none of these issues, is simpler, and easier to change.